 The lecture will be in video form.
-It will be posted on the Moodle Big Blue Button classroom, for students to look at when they like.
-Each segment of the lecture will suggest a forum topic which students can fil in.
-Students can also record themselves on video or in the big blue button classroom instead of writing on the forum.
-The lecture will be interspersed with information videos, article segments discussed in detail.
-The class will meet in person weeks interspersed with online classes for lectures, film viewing, or discussing texts and critical articles, which each student does on his/her own, while logging in to the class room site.
-Attendance will be given only if the student posts the required responses for each online class.
-The class will be asynchronous-that is, students can log in at their convenience and participate in the forums.
+It will be interspersed with information videos, article segments discussed in detail.
+The class will meet with online classes for lectures, film viewing, or discussing texts and critical articles, which each student does on his/her own, while logging in to the class room site.
+Attendance will be given only if the student is ptesent in real time, or posts the required responses for each online class.
+The class will be synchronous-but sometimes in case of emergency asynchronous, that is, students can log in at their convenience and participate in the forums.